 Similarly, every now and again, the lender of shares being sold short might recall those shares; you’d be forced, in these cases, to buy back shares and close out your position and return those shares to the original lender.
 In these cases, you would not receive any prior notice.
 Another situation that could force you to close out a position is if your broker is unable to borrow sufficient shares to complete your trade; in these cases, brokerages issue notices informing traders that a forced close-out might be necessary.

 You can’t really control forced buy-ins, but it’s not something you want to experience when you’ve got an open short position because you could be closed out at unfavorable prices.
-To minimize the chances of running into a forced buy-in, avoid stocks with a high short interest and a low float.
+To minimize the chances of running into a forced buy-in, avoid stocks to your watchlists with a high short interest and a low float.

 Jeff Williams is the lead trader of PennyPro.com.
 He is a short-term trader of stocks under $10 a share.